truyvietnam/GoFateInjector/README.md

 A sh*tty replica of Fate Injector written in Go because why not!

+**Note: This injector is not associated with bigrat.monster website.
+I put bigrat.monster in "Made by bigrat.monster" as a joke**

 # Why

 1. Cuz I am a crackhead